Home Page

 Fermanagh to Louth, some details about Irish counties E-L

-Get to know the counties in Ireland M-W, Mayo to Wicklow
+Get to know the counties in Ireland M-S, Mayo to Sligo

 Website recommendations for learning about your ancestor's townland, town or county

-Tithe Applotment Books are a great source for locating pre-Famine rural ancestors
+Tithe Applotment Books : a great source for locating pre-Famine rural ancestors

-An indepth study of one page of Richard Griffith's Primary Valuation of Ireland
+An indepth study of pages of Richard Griffith's Primary Valuation of Ireland

-How Griffith's Valuation can move your mid-19th century research on
+How Griffith's Valuation can progress your mid-19th century research

 The genealogical value of the Landed Estates Court Rentals collection